 The standard selection procedure for RXC drives is fairly simple.
 It assumes that the required output torque and speed range have already been determined.
-If the torque figure does not already include a Service Factor for difficult applications or long hours of use, start at item 1.
-Otherwise, skip to item 4.
+If the torque figure does not already include a Service Factor for difficult applications or long hours of use, start at step 1.
+Otherwise, skip to step 4.

 - Find the application in the Load Classification Table.
 Determine whether the application is a Uniform load, Moderate load, or Heavy shock load.